 Pay Status and Classification: Exempt, Regular full time

-This is a 12 month live-in position.
-The position provides an on-campus furnished apartment (partners and pets permitted) with local phone, cable TV, internet access, cell phone, and meal allowance.
+This position works on site and primarily in person.
+The position also provides an on-campus partially furnished apartment (partners and pets permitted) with local phone, internet access, and meal allowance.

 Essential Responsibilities and Duties:

-- Community Development & Engagement: Works proactively proactively toward creating a community atmosphere in which people respect each other’s rights, cultures, and sensitivities.
+- Community Development: Works proactively toward creating an inclusive community atmosphere in which people respect each other’s rights, cultures, and sensitivities.
 Plans and develops intellectually engaging educational and social programs and activities.
 Provides accurate advice and guidance to students based on their individual needs.
 Holds regular office hours for students to ask questions.
 Attends campus community events.

-- Staff Supervision: Hires, trains, and oversees 5-12 paraprofessionals (Resident Advisors/RAs).
-Ensures ongoing staff development to help RAs learn leadership skills and mentor others.
+- Supervision: Hires, trains, and oversees 5-17 paraprofessionals (Resident Advisors/RAs or House Coordinators).
+Ensures ongoing staff development to help student staff learn leadership skills and mentor others.
+Plans weekly staff meetings and meets with each staff member individually on a routine basis.
 Educates all student staff about various campus resources.
-Manages and supports RA community development efforts, including the implementation of curricular engagement guides and corresponding assessments.
+Manages and supports community development efforts, including the implementation of curricular engagement guides and corresponding assessments.

 - Health and Safety: Monitors and intervenes with students who may be struggling academically and/or with other behavioral and developmental issues.
 Refers accordingly to services as needed.
 Participates in regular professional staff on-call rotation, providing crisis intervention and serving as a resource or referral agent.
+Mediates roommate conflicts.
+Understands and enforces Code of Student Conduct and other policies regarding behavior, safety, security, health, and other matters in cooperation with the appropriate offices.
 Serves as a campus judicial hearing officer.

 - Building Management: Coordinates, maintains, and monitors assigned residence hall(s), including opening and closing procedures.
 Facilitates regular health and safety inspections in the residence hall.
 Ensures damages are reported and documented to the facilities department.
 Routinely walks assigned residential areas to check for any facilities issues and submits work orders as needed.

-- Administration: Serves on college committees as assigned.
-Facilitates room changes within the residential areas as appropriate, working closely with the Director and Assistant Director.
+- Administration: Holds regular office hours to address student and staff needs.
+Manages the budget for assigned staff, allocating resources to support programming, events, and operational expenses.
+Attends campus community events.
+Serves on college committees as assigned.
 Assists with administrative office duties.
 Offers to pitch in to help colleagues during crunch times and overlapping deliverables.